BikLab/BITMaB-workshop/README.md

-# BITMaB-workshop
+# Welcome to the BITMaB-workshop, Corpus Christi, TX (January 9-13, 2017)

-Workshop tutorials for the 2017 Benthic Invertebrates, Metagenomics, and Bioinformatics Workshop in Corpus Christi, Tx (January 9-13, 2017)
+This workshop provides guidelines to describe the taxonomic diversity in a marine benthic community.
+We will utilize a pipeline called Qiime (v1.9.1) to analyze and visualize microbial diversity using raw DNA sequences.